NathanielJS1541/AoC_2024/kitty/README.md

 # Kitty's AoC
-As much of AoC as I managed for 2024 👋hea
+As much of AoC as I managed for 2024 👋

 ## Day 1
     - COMPLETE 01/12/2024